-The LED indicator for the 2 FUNCTION button will turn on, and the Four Hands Mode settings menu will be shown in the LCD display.
+The Four Hands Mode settings menu will be shown in the LCD display.

 - Changes made to the Four Hands Mode settings will not affect the Split Mode settings, and vice versa. - Preferred Four Hands Mode settings can be stored to a Registration memory for convenient recall.
 Please refer to page 30 for more information.